 As we pulled up into the driveway, the crunching of the gravel under the tyres seemed louder than usual.
-My heart was thumping and I felt more sick in my stomach than ever.
-How was I to face his upstanding, virtuous sisters and parents.
+My heart was thumping, and I felt sicker in my stomach than ever.
+How was I, such a low-life, to face his upstanding, virtuous sisters and parents?

-After we’d settled in the informal living room, I don’t remember exactly how the conversation started, all I remember is that Maanav’s father spoke first and said something like, “Well, Valentine’s Day is on the 14th, in ten days’ time.
+After we’d settled in the informal living room, I don’t remember exactly how the conversation started.
+I remember that Maanav’s father spoke first and said something like, “Well, Valentine’s Day is on the 14th, in ten days’ time.
 It’ll be romantic.”

-My head was spinning, I’d expected to come here to have a serious talk and get in trouble, but it was the complete opposite!
-All of a sudden I was listening to excited chatter about venue choices, invitations, guests, flowers, the menu, the outfits.
-It took some time for it to sink in; wait, does this mean we’re getting married?!
-There was no serious discussion, no talk of options, it was as if anything else wasn’t even an option.
-Maanav’s parents never berated us, they never made me feel ashamed.
-In fact they were over the moon!
+My head was spinning, I’d expected to come here to have a serious talk and be in trouble, but it was the complete opposite!
+All of a sudden, I was listening to excited chatter about venue choices, invitations, guests, flowers, the menu, and the outfits.
+It took some time for it to sink in; wait, does this mean we’re getting married?
+In ten days?!
+There was no serious discussion about whether to keep the baby or not, no talk of options, it was as if anything else wasn’t even an option.
+Maanav’s parents never berated us, and they never made me feel ashamed.
+In fact, they were over the moon!
 Both parents hugged and congratulated each other.
-In just under eight months they were all going to welcome their first grandchild into the world, their faces beamed with joy and love.
+In just under eight months, they were all going to welcome their first grandchild into the world, their faces beamed with joy and love.

 At the end of the night, as we made our way to the front door, the parents still talking about wedding details, Maanav’s mother quietly slipped upstairs and returned with a little jewellery box.
 Inside were a pair of silver anklets.
 It was her gesture of making the engagement official.
 I accepted them and touched her feet.

-As we said our goodbyes it was agreed by everyone that the next time I’d see Maanav would be under the wedding canopy, on Valentine’s day, in exactly ten days’ time.
+As we said our goodbyes, it was agreed by everyone that the next time I’d see Maanav would be under the wedding canopy, on Valentine’s day, in precisely ten days’ time.